We're here if you need help

 Downloading VNC Server¶

-Download the appropriate VNC Server DEB installer for the architecture of the computer you want to control.
+Download the appropriate VNC Server DEB installer for the architecture of the remote computer you want to control.

 If you do not have administrative privileges, or want to specify non-default installation locations, download the appropriate generic installer instead, and run the script provided.